drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-i18n_en.md

 * Translate the XML file describing the QSOS Maturity section (here _criteria-maturity_en.xml_)

 * Translate contents  of the `.md` files, do not forget to reference your translated images.
-You can apply the _/Tools/o3s/formats/xml/xslt/evaluation-template-markdown.xsl_ transformation to the pevious XML file to generate part of the _qsos-appendixA_en.md_ file.
+You can apply the _/Tools/o3s/formats/xml/xslt/evaluation-template-markdown.xsl_ transformation to the previous XML file to generate part of the _qsos-appendixA_en.md_ file.

-* Tanslate the LaTeX template (here _qsos-template_en.latex_): you probably only need to translate line 42.
+* Translate the LaTeX template (here _qsos-template_en.latex_): you probably only need to translate line 42.

 * Adapt the _Makefile_  file to reference your translated files, you probably only need to modify the _LANG_ and _TITLE_ parameters.